top of page

 The Great Vigil of Easter begins in darkness.
 Worshipers enter the sanctuary, lighting candles, until the room is filled with light and the first proclamation of the resurrection is heard.

-From ancient times, this was the time that new Christians were baptized, and we follow that tradition.
+From ancient times, this was the time that new Christians were baptized, and we follow th

 bottom of page